HLC 2026 Reaffirmation of Accreditation

 Accreditation is an external review and assessment process that ensures the quality of an institution of higher learning.
 This process verifies that the institution meets rigorous standards and engages in continuous improvement.
 The institutional evaluation includes the soundness of its governance and administration, adherence to mission, financial sustainability, and resource availability.
 All degree levels are subject to the accreditation process.

-The accrediting body of Wartburg College is the Higher Learning Commission (HLC), one of six regional nongovernmental agencies that accredit degree-granting colleges and universities in the U.S. The HLC is recognized by the U.S. Department of Education and the Council for Higher Education Accreditation (CHEA).
+The accrediting body of Wartburg College is the Higher Learning Commission (HLC), one of six institutional nongovernmental agencies that accredit degree-granting colleges and universities in the U.S. The HLC is recognized by the U.S. Department of Education and the Council for Higher Education Accreditation (CHEA).

-The HLC offers different pathways to accreditation.
+HLC offers different pathways to accreditation.
 Wartburg College is on the Open Pathway, which involves several stages in a 10-year cycle.
 Our reaffirmation of accreditation will take place in 2026.
 It will require a comprehensive evaluation.

 The accreditation process ensures that institutions are delivering on their promises to students for a superior education, maintaining fiscal responsibility, and using resources wisely.
 Consequently, the different stages of evaluation allow us to recognize and celebrate our successes and identify areas for further improvement.
-Further, accreditation by HLC is required for many forms of federal funding, including some financial aid for students.
+In addition, accreditation by HLC is required for many forms of federal funding, including some financial aid for students.
 It also informs transfer students and graduate and professional schools that the degrees students received at Wartburg College meet federal standards of quality.

 In 2026, Wartburg College will have its comprehensive evaluation.
 The purpose of the evaluation is to ensure that we are meeting the Criteria for Accreditation, engaging in institutional improvement, and complying with specific federal requirements.
 This evaluation is a requirement for our reaffirmation of accreditation, which we last received in 2017.
 The comprehensive evaluation consists of the following components: